 The Company has awards outstanding from four share-based compensation plans (the 1997 Stock Incentive Plan, the 1999 Director Plan, the 2002 Long-Term Incentive Plan, and the 2013 Long-Term Incentive Plan).
 Awards are currently only granted under the 2013 Long-Term Incentive Plan.
-As of June 30, 2014, there were 2,754,984 shares available for future grant under the 2013 Long-Term Incentive Plan.
+As of June 30, 2015, there were 2,446,465 shares available for future grant under the 2013 Long-Term Incentive Plan.
 All of the Company's share-based compensation plans are shareholder approved, and it is the Company's belief that such awards better align the interests of its employees and directors with those of its shareholders.
 Under the plans, the Company is authorized to award officers, employees, consultants and non-employee members of the Board of Directors various share-based payment awards, including options to purchase common stock and restricted stock.
-Restricted stock can be in the form of a restricted stock award ("RSA") or a restricted stock unit ("RSU").
+Restricted stock can be in the form of a restricted stock award ("RSA"), restricted stock unit ("RSU") or a performance unit ("PU").
 An RSA is common stock that is subject to risk of forfeiture or other restrictions that lapse upon satisfaction of specified conditions.
-An RSU represents the right to receive shares of common stock in the future with the right to future delivery of the shares subject to risk of forfeiture or other restrictions that lapse upon satisfaction.
+An RSU represents the right to receive shares of common stock in the future with the right to future delivery of the shares subject to risk of forfeiture or other restrictions that lapse upon satisfaction of specified conditions.